pmcfadin/mcp-observability/docs/orchestration_prompt.md

 1. Always work **inside a tracked GitHub Issue**.
 2. Keep the open‐issue rate ≤ 5 per hour (see Cursor rule §6).
 3. Follow the *Create-Before-Code* policy – no code without an issue.
-4. Ensure transparent progress logging through comments, commits, and PRs.
+4. Ensure transparent progress logging through comments and commits on `main`.

 ---